Gluten-Free Molten Chocolate Lava Cake

 - Powdered sugar, for garnish

 - Preheat oven to 425 degrees Fahrenheit.
-Coat 6 (6 ounce, 170 gram) ramekins with cooking spray and coat the insides of the buttered ramekins with granulated sugar, tapping out the excess.
+Coat 6 (each 6 ounces or 170 gram) ramekins with cooking spray and coat the insides of the buttered ramekins with granulated sugar, tapping out the excess.

 - In a medium bowl vigorously whisk the eggs, egg yolks, vanilla, and the ½ cup of granulated sugar until thick and pale in color.
 Gently fold in the melted chocolate mixture into the egg mixture.
 Divide the batter among the ramekins.